 Before assigning an auditor, start with the following tasks.

 The contract should outline many rights you have when conducting an audit.
 Look for the following:

 We believe it’s important to look at the audit process from a holistic perspective.
 Is the audit necessary for internal compliance reasons or is it precipitating an existing undesirable situation with the current vendor?
 Typically the clients that reach out to us are the latter, where there is suspicion that the current media suppliers are not performing as expected.

 The bigger question is whether this situation exists because of the lack of specific direction that has been provided to the agency, the inadequacy of contract that has been signed, or because of malpractice.

 Poor agency performance can be a result of optimizing the wrong performance metrics which do not contribute toward organizational goals.
 Ultimately, we realize you want to make sure your external agencies are working optimally to deliver your marketing and business objectives while operating in a transparent manner.

-Brands that don’t have an audit system in place should seriously consider their rights to do so.
+Brands that don’t have a regular audit system in place should seriously consider their rights to do so.
 Many are not even aware this may be detailed in their contract.
 Either way, first define what everyone means by ‘media auditing’ and look for expert advice to ensure you’re making the correct decisions for your company’s requirements.

 The association of National Advertisers (ANA) has published a handy Media Transparency Guidelines document which should be essential reading and guide discussions prior to any contractual agreements being signed.